bahrus/xtal-decorator/README.md

 Add properties / methods to other DOM (custom) elements.

-xtal-decorator extends [xtal-decor](https://www.npmjs.com/package/xtal-decor) which extends [xtal-deco](https://www.npmjs.com/package/xtal-deco).
+xtal-decorator extends [xtal-decor](https://www.npmjs.com/package/xtal-decor) which extends [xtal-deco](https://www.npmjs.com/package/xtal-deco), each extension adding more functionality.
 They provide a way of adding behavior to other elements -- "decorating" the element.
-The affected elements can be native DOM elements, or custom element instances. xtal-decorator extends xtal-decor, which extends xtal-deco, each extension adding more functionality. xtal-deco and xtal-decor only affect the next sibling element.  xtal-decorator can apply to multiple elements.
+The affected elements can be native DOM elements, or custom element instances. xtal-deco and xtal-decor only affect the next sibling element.  xtal-decorator can apply to multiple elements.

 The syntax is heavily influenced by Vue / Polymer 1.